 - The advisor should offer ideas for projects and events.
-The advisor will perform his/her greatest service by providing opportunities for the students to exercise initiative and judgment and to enjoy a proper measure of autonomy in self-directed social, educational, recreational, cultural, and spiritual activities.
+The advisor will perform their greatest service by providing opportunities for the students to exercise initiative and judgment and to enjoy a proper measure of autonomy in self-directed social, educational, recreational, cultural, and spiritual activities.
 He or she should not dominate the program planning process.
 However, advisors should ensure that the group understands a program’s complexity and has discussed and registered the event with the appropriate NIU staff.
 The advisor should remember that it is the task of the active members to operate the organization.
 Removing this responsibility from the members would deprive them of an important educational experience.

 - The advisor should assist the group in assessment.
 This includes evaluating individual programs as well as doing a complete evaluation at the end of the academic year.
 The advisor must be willing to give constructive criticism when necessary and offer words of praise for work well done.

-Responsibilities to Individual Group Members:
+Responsibilities to Individual Group Members

 - The advisor should help the students find a balance between their academics and their co-curricular activities.
 Student leaders often have the tendency to "burn the candle at both ends" and will overextend themselves if not held in check.
 The advisor has a unique opportunity to remind students of their academic obligations and personal needs.